 Garlic parmesan smashed potatoes is an easy side dish to make.
-They take only ten minutes to prep and they come out the oven soft on the inside and crispy on the outside.
+Dutch baby potatoes are parboiled, brushed with garlic oil, and then smashed on a sheet pan.
+Add some Parmesan cheese and they come out of the oven soft on the inside and crispy on the outside.
+Plus, they take only ten minutes to prep.

 How to Make Smashed Potatoes